Icinga/icinga2/doc/3-monitoring-basics.md

 defines a host dependency which acts implicitly as parent relation too.

 Furthermore the host may be reachable but ping probes are dropped by the router's firewall.
-In case the `dsl-router``ping4` service check fails, all further checks for the `ping4` service on host `google-dns` service should be suppressed.
+In case the `dsl-router`'s `ping4` service check fails, all further checks for the `ping4` service on host `google-dns` service should be suppressed.
 This is achieved by setting the `disable_checks` attribute to `true`.